jasperdrescher/Agar/README.md

 For contributors:
 --------------------------------------
-This project is developed by Jasper Drescher under the MIT license. <br />
 Any contribution to this project is welcome and will be credited.

 Please refer to the "Issues" tab for relevant bugs, feature-requests or questions related to this project.